 - SUNY Chancellor's Award for Excellence in Teaching

 $195 BU faculty/staff/Alumni (graduated before May 2019)

 $100 BU Students and recent alumni (graduated May 2019 or after)

 CANCELLATIONS AND REFUNDS

-1. All cancellations must be received in writing by noon Feb 25, 2019 to receive a
+1. All cancellations must be received in writing by noon of the course date to receive

 2. Cancellations of confirmed registrations are subject to a $20 administrative fee.
-No refunds for cancellations or non-attendance will be given after Feb 25, 2019.
+No refunds for cancellations or non-attendance will be given after the course date.

 3. Substitutions may be made any time before the beginning of the course by informing the Office of Industrial Outreach.